THE TRUE EVIDENCE

 power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-Now, the commandment was given to the Apostles that they should not depart from the City of Jerusalem until they have received the promise of the Father − "ye shall be baptized with the Holy Ghost".
+The commandment was given to the Apostles that they should not depart from the City of Jerusalem until they had received the promise of the Father — “ye shall be baptized with the Holy Ghost”.
 This commandment was certainly not issued to the other disciples of Christ.
 Nevertheless, if the other disciples did tarry for the Holy Spirit it must be that the Apostles had given them the information.
 But there is no such record.

 10: And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel;